Qbject/six-dot-bot/README.md

 ## Behavior and Usage

-As a chat bot, ContentEditBot can only respond to the `/start` command with a greeting and an invitation to open the Mini App.
+As a chat bot, SixDotBot can only respond to the `/start` command with a greeting and an invitation to open the Mini App.
 Users can access the Mini App in two ways:

 1. Direct WebApp link: Opens the home activity, allowing users to view their own pages, open, and edit them.
 2. WebApp link to a specific page: Users can copy the page link and share it with others.
 Opening this link takes users directly to the page, with no way to return to the home activity.